golang/website/_content/blog/goroutine-leak-profiles.md

 Regardless, goroutine leaks are undesirable, especially in long-running systems, where their accumulation degrades performance.
-Leaked goroutines and all their referenced heap objects can turn a signficant amount of memory unusable, to the point of eventually running the system dry.
+Leaked goroutines and all their referenced heap objects can turn a significant amount of memory unusable, to the point of eventually running the system dry.
 Excessive CPU utilization is also a possibility, as the garbage collector needlessly inspects unused memory and may trigger more frequently.